Welcome to Thailand!

 You will have a packed lunch on activity days (Day 5 & 8) and lunch will be served at the elephant sanctuary.

 Sample Dinner Menu:

-Single travelers are paired with someone of the same gender
+Solo travelers are paired with someone of the same gender.

-All Under30Experiences trips are accompanied by experienced trip leaders and community managers.
+All Under30Experiences trips are accompanied by experienced Trip Leaders.

-The goal of the trip leaders is to facilitate an awesome experience and help our travelers have the best trip possible.
+The goal of the Trip Leader is to facilitate an awesome experience and help our travelers have the best trip possible.
 They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.

 You can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious and social aspects.

 Sunscreens containing Oxybenzone, Octinoxate, 4-Methylbenzylid Camphor, and Butylparaben are banned from Thailand's National Marine Parks due to their harmful effects to the coral.

 We recommend using a travel backpack for your convenience, or a medium-sized suitcase if you prefer.
 A daypack is also essential for carrying everyday items.
 Space is limited on transportation, so there is a limit of one main piece of luggage per person.
 You will be responsible for carrying your own luggage.